 - Token Good Teammate: Of Hell's legions, offering Lucifer advice and stepping in to save Elaine from being tortured by Lady Lys, among other things.

 Other Supernatural Creatures

 - The Corrupter: While they were out looking for a host, they practiced exerting their will by compelling the various humans in the area to give in to their worst instincts.
-They tempted a woman into stealing, imbued a man with rage against his wife, made Karl, a local young german to attack his immigrant friend Jayesh, to prove himself to his neo nazis friends and fed Hugo Poulenc's ego about his magic act.
+They tempted a woman into stealing, imbued a man with rage against his wife, made Karl, a local young German attack his immigrant friend Jayesh to prove himself to his neo-nazi friends, and fed Hugo Poulenc's ego about his magic act.